Irek-h/JWT_CaDS/README.md

 ![obraz](https://user-images.githubusercontent.com/82705344/148580375-49a782e7-c546-4663-8024-d984235f5d9d.png)
 ![obraz](https://user-images.githubusercontent.com/82705344/148588679-5ef941d6-99ff-48ea-a8a2-455fc62897df.png)

-After 1h of constant work the process has been manually stopped.
+After 1h of constant work, the process has been manually stopped.

 ### Conclusion

-Secret having 4 digit can be broken in several secounds.
-Incresing lenght to 8 makes it difficult to crack by brute force for the machine presented in the lab.
-However, most of the attacks will be performed on much stronger machines and with different setup.
-Hashcat extension https://github.com/hashtopolis/server provides ability to use multiple machines to substancly increase computing power to the point where low entropy password will break.
+Secret having 4 digits can be broken in several seconds.
+Increasing length to 8 makes it difficult to crack by brute force for the machine presented in the lab.
+However, most of the attacks will be performed on much stronger machines and with a different setup.
+Hashcat extension https://github.com/hashtopolis/server provides the ability to use multiple machines to substantially increase computing power to the point where low entropy passwords will break.

 ### Security Concerns and Recommendation

 A key of the same size as the hash output (for instance, 256 bits for "HS256") or larger MUST be used with this algorithm.
 NIST SP 800-117 states that the effective security strength is the minimum of the security strength of the key and two times the size of the internal hash value.
-As a rule of thumb, make sure to pick a shared-key as long as the length of the hash.
+As a rule of thumb, make sure to pick a shared key as long as the length of the hash.
 For HS256 that would be a 256-bit key (or 32 bytes) minimum.

-It is imporntant to notice that brute force attacks happen in the wild all the time, so having bad password policy will eventually lead to exploitation.
-That includes both low entropy passwords and password vulnerable to dictionary atttacks & rainbow table attacks.
+It is important to notice that brute force attacks happen in the wild all the time, so having a bad password policy will eventually lead to exploitation.
+That includes both low entropy passwords and passwords vulnerable to dictionary attacks & rainbow table attacks.